akkornel/syncrepl/README.md

   * For Python 3, [pyldap 2.4.40](https://github.com/pyldap/pyldap) or later is
     needed.

+  For older versions of python-ldap and pyldap, patches might be availble.
+See the `patches` directory.

 * A *fast* data store which is large enough to store a copy of all the LDAP data received, and an equivalent amount of RAM.